-Smoke and carbon monoxide (CO) detectors have a life expectancy.
+Smoke and carbon monoxide (CO) detectors have a life expectancy when it comes to fire safety.
 Even if you perform regular maintenance and testing, which suggest they are still functioning correctly, you should always replace the unit(s) at the end of their useful life.
 And here is why…the test button only checks whether the alarm components and batteries are working, it does not check sensor capability.
 As they age, sensors begin to lose sensitivity.
 You want any alarm in your house to be at its peak sensing ability, to ensure your safety.

 When purchasing a new smoke detector it is a good practice to write the date of installation or the manufactured suggestion expiration date on the back of the detector in permanent marker.
 You should also complete a monthly test of your detector, replace all batteries twice a year (excluding units with a 10 year guaranteed lithium battery) and remove and dust or build up on your detectors regularly.